-With four children, how often did my mother feel she had to split herself in four?
+With four children, how often did my mother feel she had to split herself into four?
 And what about my dad, who was so busy supporting his family that he had less time to spend with us?

 Becoming a parent has enabled me to let go of old hurts and grudges toward my parents, and to try my best to make up for past arguments, which now seem so trivial.
 Because there’s nothing like having your own kids to really know what your parents had gone through, I’m a more caring and considerate daughter than before.
 As I confided in my mum about my parenting struggles, I have found that for the first time, our mother-daughter relationship feels like a friendship.

 As A Friend

 Most of the time, my friends have to deal with a “buy 1 get 2 free” situation where any hangout with me involves my two children.
 These days, I seek more low-key interactions (no fancy restaurants with loud music please; it’s a no-go if the place doesn’t have baby chairs).